Chakradhar-M/Atliq-Hardwares-Analytics-CBRPC-04/README.md

 ### `SQL_Queries`

-This folder will contain the SQL queries written to answer the business requests found in the `ad-hoc-requests.pdf` document.
+This folder contains the SQL queries answering the business requests found in the `ad-hoc-requests.pdf` document.

-- **RPC_04_SQL_Queries.sql**: This SQL file contains the queries for all the ad-hoc requests.
+- **RPC_04_SQL_Queries.sql**: This SQL file contains the SQL queries for all the ad-hoc requests.